eamousing/uEMEP_tiles_generator/README.md

 - Generate tiles with specified dimensions and projection attributes.
 - Save generated tiles to a specified output directory.
+- Make a map and plot the generated tiles.
 - Generate an empty JSON configuration file with annotations for easy customization.

 ## Installation